MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

 Finally, we run the calculations using the `step2_many_body.run_step2_many_body( params )` for the parameters we have set into `params` dictionary variable.

+## 3. Split the trajectory into smaller ones and spread them using `run.py`